circles-learning-labs/ecto_adapters_dynamodb/README.md

 ### ExAws
 Don't forget to configure ExAws as separate application per their documentation

-### Adapter options new to Ecto.Adapter.DynamoDB
+### Other adapter options
-See below *Configuration Options* section

-## Configuration Options
-The following options are configured during compile time, and can be altered in the application's configuration files ("config/config.exs", "config/dev.exs", "config/test.exs" and "config/test.exs").

-For example, file "config/prod.exs":
+The following are other application env options, which can be specified e.g. as follows in your project's config files:

 ```
 config :ecto_adapters_dynamodb,